Interview with Darya Dadvar

 “Through art, I lift the boundaries.
 Interpretation is not enough, and I only evolve when I create.”

-ZH: Thank very much Darya Dadvar for this interview, we would like to start with you by telling us more about yourself and education?
+ZH: Thank you very much Darya Dadvar for this interview, we would like to start with you by telling us more about yourself and education?

 I grew up in an artistic environment during my childhood.
 I moved to France in 1991 and studied Opera singing, Baroque music and also Fine Arts.